singlestore-labs/spaces-notebooks/CONTRIBUTING.md

 If your database can only be run using Standard workspaces, you must:
 1. Mention this using a Markdown cell at the top of the notebook.
 See [example](https://www.singlestore.com/spaces/ingest-data-from-confluent-cloud-kafka/).
 You should explicitly state that this notebook can run only on Standard Workspaces.
-2. Add "advanced" to the tags in the meta.toml file below
+2. Add "advanced" to the tags in the meta.toml file below.